United States v. Cook: Background

 In 1831, the Menominee tribe turned over part of their reservation in Wisconsin to the United States for use by the Stockbridge Indians.
 Some of the tribe cut timber and sold the logs to George Cook.
 The federal government brought an action in common law known as a writ of replevin to recover the logs from Cook.
 It came to the Supreme Court on a certificate of division.
 The only side to present an argument was the United States, Cook was not represented before the Court.

 Opinion of the Court

 Chief Justice Morrison Waite delivered the opinion of the Court.
 Justice Waite stated that the title held by the Stockbridge tribe was one of occupancy only, that the United States held the fee title to the land.
 Justice Waite noted that this had been decided in Johnson v.
-M'Intosh 50 years earlier, in 1823.
+McIntosh 50 years earlier, in 1823.
 The Indians were not allowed to cut and sell lumber under the legal principal of waste.
 If they were clearing land for agriculture, they could sell the lumber as an incidental byproduct of the improvement to the land.
 The sale must be incidental to the improvement, and if not, the federal government may take legal action to recover the lumber.